tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_4_Consent_Based_Living.md

 ## Article 2

-**SEO-Optimized Title:** Are You Living Someone Else's Story?
+ Are You Living Someone Else's Story?
 Uncovering Your "Unexamined Contracts"

 **Article Body:**